-We all get in touch with depression- wether through your surroundings, or maybe you have experienced depression yourself.
+We all get in touch with depression somehow.
+Through surroundings or maybe you have experienced depression yourself.
 Stopping the downward spiral and breaking the vicious circle might be the most important step to take, but probably also the hardest.
 I have often heard people saying “I simply can’t change my mindset”, or “that’s easy for you to say” when I try to help and change their mindset.
 I used to believe that there’s something in their mind I just couldn’t get into, and which I would (hopefully never) understand.
-So, while being left with a question mark, I often drop the discussion.
+So, while being left with a question mark, I often dropped the discussion.

 “Maybe it is easier stay in the (negative) vicious circle, rather than trying to break it and put positivity towards it”

-I think many people expect happiness to be easy-coming, but I’m tempted to think that depression is more easy than happiness, in the sense that depression takes less effort to be in.
+I think many people expect happiness to be easy-coming.
+I know I should be careful stating this, but maybe it’s depression that is actually more easy than happiness (in the sense that depression takes less effort to be in).
 Maybe it is some kind of laziness?
 It’s easier doing nothing.
 Or maybe the state feels more comfortable?
 It’s easier to stay in the familiar.
 Or the person is too stubborn to let go of anger?
-It’s more easy to hold on to the anger, than trying to accept it.
+It’s easier to hold on to the anger, than trying to accept it.